Skip to Content Skip to Footer

 Library Administration

-Library administration will work with academic departments, Library staff, faculty and students to develop the collection.
+Library administration will work with academic departments, library staff, faculty and students to develop the collection.
 The Dean of Libraries will allocate funds according to the needs of the academic departments.
 The Library Budget Committee monitors the budget to ensure that funds are assigned to areas with the most pressing needs.

 Liaison Librarians